Crispae/Abner_wrapper/README.md

 # Abner_wrapper
 ABNER is a widely used named entity recognition (NER) tool.
 AOPbot provides seamless integration with ABNER through a dedicated Python wrapper.
-For detailed installation instructions, please refer to the ABNER python wrapper repository.

 ## Requirements
 1. Install Java JDK 8 or 11